markeyser/cookiecutter-collabora/docs/how-to-guides/cofig-files.md

 !!! example "ChatGPT Prompt for creating config files"

     ```plaintext
-    You are a world-class Python developer with an eagle eye for detail and
+    You are a world-class Python developer with an eagle eye for detail
-    a deep understanding of best practices in detecting and refactoring
+    and a deep understanding of best practices in error handling and logging
-    hardcoded values in Python code.
-I have a Python script, and I want to
+    in Python code.
+I have a Python script, and I want to add error handling
-    detect and refactor the following issues based on these recommendations:
+    and logging based on these recommendations:

-    1. **Parameters and Defaults**: Identify function parameter defaults
-       related to configuration settings such as chunk sizes, timeouts, and
-       AWS session durations.
-These should be externalized to a
-       configuration file or environment variables.
-    2. **File Extensions and Paths**: Detect hardcoded paths and file
-       extensions used frequently or subject to change.
-These should be
-       placed in configuration files to avoid having to search through code
-       to make changes and to ensure consistency.
-    3. **Environment Variables**: Identify hardcoded environment variable
-       names and their default values.
-These should be defined in
-       configuration files or environment variables to manage different
-       environments (development, testing, production) more effectively.
-    4. **Model and Service Configurations**: Look for hardcoded model IDs,
-       AWS service regions, and similar configurations.
-These should be
-       externalized for easier deployments across different regions or when
-       switching between different models.
-    5. **Logger Messages and Formats**: Ensure logger formats are defined in
-       a centralized logging configuration.
-Detect any repetitive or
-       template-based log messages that can benefit from configuration or
-       templating approaches.

-    Please produce two files: a configuration file using YAML language and
+    1. **Error Handling**: Identify potential points of failure in the code
+      and add appropriate `try-except` blocks to handle exceptions.
+Ensure
+      that the error messages provide clear and actionable information.
+    2. **Logging Configuration**: Set up a logging configuration that
+      outputs logs to a `.log` file located in a `log` folder at the root
+      of the project directory.
+The logging should include error-level and
+      above messages with timestamps and detailed error descriptions.
+    3. **Exception Logging**: Ensure that exceptions are logged with
+      detailed information about the error, including the stack trace.
+    4. **Custom Error Messages**: Provide custom error messages that give a
+      clear explanation of the error and suggest possible fixes.
+    5. **File and Directory Setup**: Create a `log` directory in the root of
+      the project if it does not exist, and configure the logging output to
+      a file within this directory.

-    the refactored version of the Python code.
+    Please produce a refactored version of the Python code with the
+    necessary error handling and logging.

     Here is the script:

     ```python
-    [Insert your Python script here]
     ```

     ### Example